openelb/website/content/en/docs/getting-started/configuration/configure-porter-in-bgp-mode.md

 `spec`:

-* `as`: Local ASN, which must be different from the value of `spec.conf.peerAS` in the BgpPeer configuration.
+* `as`: Local ASN, which must be different from the value of `spec:conf:peerAS` in the BgpPeer configuration.
 * `listenPort`: Port on which PorterLB listens.
 The default value is `179` (default BGP port number).
 If other components (such as Calico) in the Kubernetes cluster also use BGP and port 179, you must set a different value to avoid the conflict.
 * `routerID`: Local router ID, which is usually set to the IP address of the master NIC of the Kubernetes master node.
 If this field is not specified, the first IP address of the node where porter-manager is located will be used.